Kylee Guy still determined to get justice for husband Scott Guy's murder

 Guy met 18-year-old Kylee Bullock, who was training to be an early childhood teacher, at a Havelock North pub after a rodeo.

-The pair fell in love and married in 2005 and had two sons, Hunter and Drover, who wasn't born when his father died.
+The pair fell in love and married in 2005.